 Call Changes is the skill that most new ringers are taught after learning to ring rounds.
-It may be thought of as simple but there is more to it than might be imagined!
-What skills does your ringer need to have or develop before learning to ring Call Changes?
+It may be thought of as simple but there is more to it than might be imagined.
+Which skills does your ringer need to have or develop before learning to ring Call Changes?

 Putting into action the skills discussed in the previous article.
 How to make the first moves a success, how to use feedback to improve accuracy and how to move onto more complicated changes.
 Finally Call Change skills are reinforced and improved using variations.

 Kaleidoscope ringing is a series of exercises made within two places.
 It can be started at handstroke or backstroke.
-The simplest form is “long places”, 4 blows in one place.
-This is followed by “place making” with two blows being rung in each place and then by “dodging.”
+The simplest form is long places, four blows in one place.
+This is followed by place making with two blows being rung in each place and then by dodging.
 Kaleidoscope ringing helps the new ringer hear their bell and identify which place they are ringing in.

 Moving on from basic kaleidoscope works, there may be times when more advanced sequences may be useful to your band.
 When might more advanced kaleidoscope ringing be useful for developing skills in your ringers?

 By the time learners move onto plain hunting they need to be comfortable enough with speed changes so that they can devote their attention to the bell’s path, not being overly distracted by the mechanics of getting the bell to ring in the desired place.
 This skill starts developing from the earliest handling exercise through to the end of Learning the Ropes Level 1 when the learner can raise, lower and set a bell.
 Many of the LtR Level 2 exercises contribute to the refinement of this skill and with a little imagination, you can find others too.